Th3OneAndOnly/AdventEX/README.txt

 * Table - Can put stuff on and under; by default it's umoveable.
 * Sofa - Variant of Chair, specifies an 'actorBulk' property that defines how many actors can sit on it.
-* Dresser - Contains an amount of drawers, which are (optionally) detachable containers themselves.
-Also a surface, and something you can put stuff under and behind.
 * Cabinet - Ideally something you can put stuff under, behind, or in, but it's too high to put stuff on it.
 * TallTable - Refers to an object where it's too tall (or inaccessible) to put things on top,